Vaibhav2002/DocuBox-AndroidApp/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
   - [DataBinding](https://developer.android.com/topic/libraries/data-binding) - Binds data directly into XML layouts
-  - [Room](https://developer.android.com/training/data-storage/room) - Room is an android library which is an ORM which wraps android's native SQLite database
   - [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
 - [Dependency Injection](https://developer.android.com/training/dependency-injection) -
   - [Hilt-Dagger](https://dagger.dev/hilt/) - Standard library to incorporate Dagger dependency injection into an Android application.